secureCodeBox/documentation/blog/2020-10-15-sundown-and-eol-of-version-1.md

 ## Sundown

 From today we announce the sundown phase of _secureCodeBox_ version 1.
-This means that we will **not implement any new features nor we update any dependencies** in this version!
+This means that we will **not implement any new features nor update any dependencies** in this version!
 We will only patch critical security issues or bugs.

 Of course, you can submit pull requests or ask kindly for a bug fix.
 We may do it if we have the resources.
 But don't be annoyed if we won't.
 If you need urgently a patch you may pay us for doing it.
 But also don't be annoyed if we decline.